 Schedule A identifies the different types of streets and other right of ways included in the planned Mobility Network for Downtown.
 Additions and improvements to public streets in the network shall be guided by the following policies and Table 1.
-In some locations, additional right-of-way widths may be required to achieve on-street parking.
+In some locations, additional right-of-way widths may be required to achieve onstreet parking.
+Reductions in the number of travel lanes shall not require an Official Plan amendment but will require an Environmental Assessment.

 Primary Streets are major roads that provide access to and through Downtown for pedestrians, transit bicycles and auto vehicles.
-They include Gordon Street, Norfolk Street, Wellington Street, Woolwich Street, Eramosa Road, MacDonell Street east of Wellington Street, York Road, Elizabeth Street, Paisley Street and Waterloo Avenue.
+They include Gordon Street, Norfolk Street, Wellington Street, Woolwich Street, Eramosa Road, MacDonell Street east of Wellington Street, Wyndham Street south of Wellington Street, York Road, Elizabeth Street, Paisley Street and Waterloo Avenue.
 The following characteristics shall generally apply to Primary Streets:

 - All primary streets should have sidewalks with a minimum width of generally two metres on both sides of the street.
-Encroachments that reduce the usability of this area generally shall not be permitted; - b) Primary Streets will generally have two travel lanes available, with the exception of Eramosa Road, MacDonell Street east of Wellington Street/Wyndham Street, Gordon Street between Waterloo Avenue and Wellington Street, Wellington Street west of Wyndham Street will also generally have four travel lanes; - c) Primary Streets generally shall accommodate dedicated bicycle lanes, with the exception of sections of road where cyclists have the option of using an off-street path; - d) On Primary Streets, parking may be permitted in the curb lanes during off-peak hours, where traffic and transit volumes allow.
+Encroachments that reduce the usability of this area generally shall not be permitted; - b) Primary Streets will generally have two travel lanes available, with the exception of the following which will generally have four lanes: Eramosa Road, MacDonell Street east of Wellington Street/Wyndham Street, Gordon Street between Waterloo Avenue and Wellington Street, and Wellington Street west of Wyndham Street; - c) Primary Streets shall generally accommodate dedicated bicycle lanes, with the exception of sections of road where cyclists have the option of using an off-street path; - d) On Primary Streets, parking may be permitted in the curb lanes during off-peak hours, where traffic and transit volumes allow.

-Downtown Main Streets are the main commercial streets within Downtown-Wyndham Street, MacDonell Street (west of Wellington Street) and Quebec Street.
-While accommodating cars, trucks and bicycles, Downtown Main Streets should be considered -pedestrian and transit priority streets" and have the following characteristics:
+Downtown Main Streets are the main commercial streets within Downtown-Wyndham Street north of Wellington Street, MacDonell Street west of Wellington Street and Quebec Street.
+While accommodating cars, trucks and bicycles, Downtown Main Streets should be considered "pedestrian and transit priority streets" and have the following characteristics:

-- a) The zones for pedestrians on these streets should be a minimum of six metres wide on both sides, except Quebec Street which will be approximately three and a half metres; - b) On-street parking should be permitted on Downtown Main Streets north of Carden Street to support local business and provide a buffer between pedestrians and moving traffic; - c) Dedicated bike facilities should be accommodated on MacDonell Street and Wyndham Street where necessary based on the function of the roadway.
+- a) The zones for pedestrians on these streets should be a minimum of six metres wide on both sides, where possible, except Quebec Street which will be approximately three and a half metres; - b) On-street parking should be permitted on Downtown Main Streets north of Carden Street to support local business and provide a buffer between pedestrians and moving traffic; - c) Dedicated bike facilities should be accommodated on MacDonell Street and Wyndham Street where necessary based on the function of the roadway.